 This manual, which is written for engineers and managers, is designed to be read completely in one or two sittings.
-It presents information starting with the most general and familiar terms which it then uses to define specific and new terms.
+It presents information starting with the most general and familiar terms that it then uses to define specific and new terms.

-Throughout this manual, the expression "iAPX 86-based microcomputer" is used to refer to any microcomputer that uses the Intel iAPX 86 microprocessor as its central processing unit.
+Throughout this manual, the expression "iAPX 86, 88-based microcomputer" is used to refer to any microcomputer that uses the Intel iAPX 86 or iAPX 88 microprocessor as its central processing unit.